marksmccann/froyo/docs/getting-started/creating-a-component.md

 }
 ```

-To instantiate the component with state, pass an object as the second argument of the constructor.
+To initialize the component with state, pass an object as the second argument of the constructor.
 This sets the initial state of the instance.

 ```js
 const instance = new FrozenYogurt(rootElement, { flavor: 'Chocolate' });